BarbyKelly/project-5/README.md

 #### Future Features for Admin:

-- System would suggest a new unique number appropriate for photos and drawings
+- System would suggest a new unique number appropriate for photos and art

 ### Site User can:

-- Choose drawings based on what tools were used eg pencil, paint, water-color, marker
+- Choose art based on what tools were used eg pencil, paint, water-color, marker

 #### Future Features for Site Users: